What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 And by rainbow I do not mean a unicorn milkshake.
 Sorry, unicorns. 🦄

-This will give you a boost of vitamins, minerals, fiber and beauty.
+They will give you a boost of vitamins, minerals, fiber and beauty.

 Yep, beauty.
 If your food looks appetizing, you’ll be more excited about eating it – and so will your kids!

-3. buy wholesome ingredients
+3. buy ingredients that excite you

 Fresh fruit and veggies – anything and everything you like!